Zer0core-Lab/Zer0core-Lab/README.md

 # Hi, I'm Larson Twum 👋

 Welcome to my GitHub profile!
-I'm passionate about computer security, low-level code, and teaching others the intricacies of the digital world.
-On my YouTube channel, I share in-depth tutorials on low-level programming, finding vulnerabilities, and the art of reverse engineering.
+I'm passionate about computer security, low-level code, reverse engineer  and malware analysis.

-## 🔧 Technologies & Tools

-- Assembly (x86)
-- C/C++
-- Python
-- Ethical Hacking
-- Reverse Engineering
-- Binary Exploitation
+I'm dedicated to exploring the depths of cybersecurity, constantly learning, and sharing my knowledge through various platforms.

+## 🛠️ Skills

+- **Security Research:** In-depth exploration of vulnerabilities, exploits, and security mechanisms.
+- **Reverse Engineering:** Analyzing binaries, firmware, and hardware components to uncover their functionality and vulnerabilities.
+- **IoT Security:** Specialized in securing Internet of Things devices and networks.
+- **Malware Analysis:** Identifying and dissecting malware to understand its behavior and mitigate threats.

 ## 🎥 YouTube Content